AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 ## 5. Checking Out Files

-The `git checkout` command is another basic way to undo changes in git.
+The `git checkout` command is actually another way to undo changes in git, and one you're probably already familiar with.
 It serves three purposes:

 - Creating new branches: `git checkout -b <newBranch>`.
 - Switching to branches or commits: `git checkout <existingBranch>`.
-- Restoring different versions of files.
+- Checking out a version of a file on a specific ref.

 We'll focus on the third use case here.